Driving the scenic Makran Coastal Highway

-Running along the Arabian Sea coastline, Makran Coastal Highway is one of the most scenic coastal drives in the world.
-This road is very exciting and sometimes very exposed and unsecured driveway in innumerable twists and turns.
+Running along Pakistan's Arabian Sea coastline, Makran Coastal Highway is one of the most scenic coastal drives in the world.

 The road, officially known as National Highway 10 (N10), is totally paved.
 It’s 683 km (424 miles) long, running from Karachi (in Sindh province) to Gwadar (in Balochistan province, on the border with Iran).
 It tops out at 323m (1,059ft) above the sea level, by Buzi Pass.
 The road is pretty defiant, cut through often impossible terrain.
 It is narrow and often steep.